 While you may think of bitcoin as being a cryptocurrency, some users think of it as a trust anchor.
 By embedding data into Bitcoin’s blockchain, other systems can gain new properties such as tamper evidence and immutability.

 The amount of outputs that embedded data into the blockchain increased at an unprecedented rate in 2019, mostly due to Veriblock's "proof of proof" mining coming online.
 However, since then we seem to be making a return to normal based upon what uses cases are economically justifiable.
-OP_RETURN creation dropped by 72% in 2020 and then by another 63% in 2021.
+OP_RETURN creation dropped by another 34% in 2022.

 But OP_RETURN isn’t the only way to anchor other systems onto Bitcoin’s blockchain.
 Sidechains use pegging mechanisms to cryptographically lock BTC on the main chain and then allow users to unlock a proportional amount of tokens on a sidechain.
 This allows for experimentation with other features that are unlikely to be added to the Bitcoin protocol.
 At time of writing the only two production sidechains are RSK and Liquid.
 Work continues to progress on drivechains, though it's hard to say if and when we'll see drivechains in production use.

-2021 was a big year for folks building financial infrastructure on Ethereum and Bitcoin wasn't left out.
+2022 saw a major unwind of lending activities and wrapped bitcoin bore the brunt of the fallout.
 While many like to point out that there is "more bitcoin on Ethereum than Lightning Network" these figures are hardly comparable because the security models are completely different.